Stichting-MedMij/MedMij-R4-ImageAvailability/guides/medmij-r4-image-availability-ig/Home/FHIR-IG.page.md

 2. For each SOP instance in the series, retrieve the corresponding Referenced SOP Instance UID `(0008,1155)`;
 3. Compose the WADO-RS URL by using the data retrieved in the previous steps: `{RetrieveURL}/instances/{SOPInstanceUID}`.

 The table below indicates the minimal set of SOP classes that SHALL be supported by the PHR.
-If, for a certain series in the sequence, a SOP Class UID would be present in DICOM tag `(0008,1150)` other than those specified below, the PHR MAY still retrieve the corresponding image, but is not required to do so.
+If, for a certain series in the sequence, a SOP Class UID is present in DICOM tag `(0008,1150)` other than those specified below, the PHR MAY still retrieve the corresponding image, but is not required to do so.

 | SOP Class Name | SOP Class UID | Description | Corresponding modality |
 | --- | --- | --- | --- |